gabrigcl/sidead/README.md

 You can use this in your site, adapt the source code and replace the images.
 The example is in index.html

-- Add the script of SideBanner in your html page:
+- Add the script of SideAd in your html page:

 ```html
 <script src="./src/index.js"></script>